-5. DEFINITIONS
+4. DEFINITIONS

-Safeguarding: Safeguarding and promoting the welfare of children refers to the process of protecting children from maltreatment, preventing the impairment of the health or development of children, ensuring that they grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.
+Safeguarding is defined in Keeping Children Safe in Education 2020 as: protecting children from maltreatment, preventing impairment of children's mental and physical health or development.

+Ensuring that children grow up in circumstances consistent with the provision of safe and effective care and taking action to enable all children to have the best outcomes.